jillesvangurp/es-kotlin-client/README.md

 ## TODO

 - Cut down on the builder cruft and boilerplate in the query DSL and use extension methods with parameter defaults.
-- Make creating and using aggregations less painful.
+- Make creating and using aggregations less painful and port over some work I've done for that in the past.
-- Index and alias management
+- Index and alias management with read and write alias support built in.
-- Schema migration support
+- Schema versioning and migration support that uses aliases and the reindexing API.
 - API documentation, mostly straightforward
 - Set up CI, travis?
 Docker might be tricky.